Skip to main content

 Translation of Non-English Documentation: If you submit dependent documentation that is written in a language other than English, it must be translated by an official translator – someone other than you or your dependent(s).
 Generally, an official translator can be found at any college or university.
 The translation of each document must be signed by the translator and notarized.

-Log in with your SPS Employee ID that starts with a “W”.
-Your SPS Employee ID is available to you in the following locations.
+Log in with your SPS ID that starts with a “W”.
+Your SPS ID and can be viewed in Workday under:

 Please use the following password formation to make up your initial password: